rogueleaderr/definitive_guide_to_django_deployment_2/README.md

 ###Launch EC2 Servers

-We're going to launch 2 Ubuntu 12.04 LTS servers, one for our web host and one for our database.
+We're going to launch two Ubuntu 12.04 LTS servers, one for our web host and one for our database.
 We're using Ubuntu because it it seems to be the most popular linux distro right now, and 12.04 because it's a (L)ong (T)erm (S)upport version, meaning we have the longest period before it's official